Radioligand: Iodine-131 tositumomab (Bexxar) and Zevalin (90Y-ibritumomab tiuxetan) for non-Hodgkin's lymphoma

 ^{131}I is produced by nuclear fission or through neutron irradiation of ^{130}Te to convert it to ^{131}Te which decays to ^{131}I (produced in the University of Missouri Research Reactor).
-I-131 is stored in lead-shielding vials.
+I-131 is stored in lead-shielded vials.

 24 hours before and 14 days after administration, thyroid protective drugs and KI tablets are administered.
 I-131 and Tositumomab are administered separately over the course of 14 days intravenously by dosimetric and therapeutic doses.
 Side effects include anemia, fever, rigors or chills, sweating, hypotension, dyspnea, bronchospasm, and nausea.
 There is a risk of radiation exposure to other individuals (women/children/fetus), anaphylaxis, neutropenia (low neutrophils), and thrombocytopenia (low platelet).

 Zevalin, another radioligand therapy that targets non-Hodgkin lymphoma CD20 ligand but using Yttrium-90 as the radioisotope, was FDA approved in 2002.